GSA/digitalgov.gov/content/posts/2015-06-30-trends-on-tuesday-native-app-push-notifications-drive-repeat-use.md

 > “On a more positive note, we found that apps that leverage push messaging have higher rates of user retention in both the U.S and China.
 Push messaging offers a transformative way to interact with users in real-time and helps to enhance the overall value of an app.
 Companies around the world are starting to leverage push messaging more effectively, helping to drive notable increases in retention.”

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-287-2015-App-User-Retention-Rate-by-Push-Enablement-United-States.jpg" alt="Chart showing App User Retention Rate by Push Enablement in the United States, comparing apps with Push Enabled and Push Disabled." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-287-2015-App-User-Retention-Rate-by-Push-Enablement-United-States.jpg" alt="Chart showing App User Retention Rate by Push Enablement in the United States, comparing apps with Push Enabled and Push Disabled." %}

 Their research found native apps with integrated push notifications are retaining regular users (those who open the app more than 10 times) at a rate of 56% in 2015.